shauryapednekar1/text-ingestion-pipeline/README.md

 Each class performs actions related to its position in the ingestion pipeline.
 The unit of information being transferred between classes is an `EnhancedDocument`.

 #### Misc Implementation Details

 - For performance reasons, I've tried to use iterators and batching where possible, both to leverage vectorization and to be more space efficient.
 - For its first iteration, this package does not try to implement upserts/idempotence, nor does it clean indexes (this is the main purpose of LangChain's Indexing API, but I didn't get the time to implement this).
 - I did not try to optimize the package size/dependencies used - I figured this would not be the limiting factor here.

 ### Possible Enhancements

 Given that my goal was to spend less than a week working on this, many tradeoffs were made.
 I'll highlight the main ones here.

 #### Testing

 Due to time constraints, I focused on getting the package to a functional state first.
-I'm currently working on adding tests, but it might take a few days.
-Both unit tests and integration tests are required in order to make this package robust.
+This package contains a few unit tests for the `Loader` and `Chunker` classes, but they are by no means exhaustive.
+I plan on adding more unit tests in the future.
 For integration tests, a few scenarios I think would be worth testing are:
 1. Running the ingestion pipeline on the same dataset twice using the same vectorstore [^4].
 2. Create a sample dataset of a few sentences that have clear and distinct categories.
 Ingest this into a vectorstore and perform similarity search, verifying that it returns the expected results.

 #### Customizability

 Providing more defaults for the Document Loaders, Embedders, and Vectorstores.
 Also, providing the ability to easily select a relevance score for the vectorstore would be nice.

 #### Performance

 This package doesn't leverage distributed computing/multiple GPUs efficiently right now.
 It might be worth sharding the dataset and parallelizing the work across available GPUs, or using something like Ray to do this ([example](https://gist.github.com/waleedkadous/4c41f3ee66040f57d34c6a40e42b5969#file-build_vector_store_fast-py-L30)).

 ### Footnotes